hlapp/icbo-2022-ml-workshop/index.md

 * ontologies and explainability

 ## Where and when?
-ROBI will take place at [ICBO | https://icbo-conference.github.io/icbo2022/call-for-submissions/] in Ann Arbor, Michigan, USA.
+ROBI will take place at the [International Conference on Biological and Biomedical Ontologies (ICBO)](https://icbo-conference.github.io/icbo2022/call-for-submissions/) in Ann Arbor, Michigan, USA.

 decide...